CodaGott/CodaGott/README.md

 Hi 👋!
 I’m Chidozie.
-Software Engineer, Technical Writer, Amature photographer and a fitness enthusiast.
+Software Engineer, Technical Writer, Author, Amature photographer and a fitness enthusiast.

 I have 5 Years experience working with Technologies like Java, Python and Go.